-Holistic stress management takes a much broader view of stress than the default idea of mental stress.
+What is holistic stress management?
+It is a whole person approach that takes a much broader view of stress than the default idea of mental stress alone.
 It also takes a broader view of natural stress relievers and strategies.

 Holistic stress relief addresses stress from two perspectives: